 An easy 2-3 ingredients brown sugar syrup recipe for milk tea and Starbucks drinks that can be made with light brown, dark brown and even WHITE sugar!
 This recipe helps you save money and is naturally vegan and Gluten-Free.

 A rich caramel-like syrup that makes it easy to sweeten cold drinks- no more stirring for ages till the sugar dissolves.
-This delicious brown sugar syrup, with its notes of butterscotch and toffee, is perfect for sweetening beverages such as your Starbuck copycat drinks, Hong Kong Yuan Yang tea or cold Japanese milk tea.
+This delicious brown sugar syrup, with its notes of butterscotch and toffee, is perfect for sweetening beverages such as your Starbuck copycat drinks, Hong Kong Yuan Yang tea, Hojicha latte drink or cold Japanese milk tea.